Steinitz Bach Players

 Orchestra Manager

 Philippa Brownsword is our Orchestra Manager, bringing a wealth of experience to the role.
 She is also Concerts Manager at the SBP’s public performances.
-Philippa joined our Bachfest management team initially in 1994 and moved on to become the orchestra’s manager in 2001.
+Philippa joined our Bachfest management team initially in 1994 for the Thomanerchor tour and moved on to become the orchestra’s manager in 2001.
 Among other commitments, Philippa is also Orchestra Manager of the Orchestra of the Age of Enlightenment.

 Views from the Stalls: